Native Gardening: More Beauty, More Fun, More Life

 • Host 8 times more birds of conservation concern compared to traditional yards!

-Native Gardens = More Flowers, More Beauty, More Fun, More Life!
+More Beauty, More Fun, More Life!

 The Role of Native Plants

-During breeding season, 96% of birds feed their young mostly insects
+• During breeding season, 96% of birds feed their young mostly insects —especially caterpillars, which are soft and rich in protein.

 References